DECODEUR PROJECT

 Developing a Methodology to Collect Data on Community Sanctions and Measures and Attrition Rates in Europe

-The purpose of the DECODEUR project is to use the expertise available within the European Sourcebook Group and the Conférence permanente Européenne de la Probation (CEP) to improve and complement the standards developed so far for the definition and categorisation of community sanctions and measures.
+The purpose of the DECODEUR project was to use the expertise available within the European Sourcebook Group and the Conférence permanente Européenne de la Probation (CEP) to improve and complement the standards developed so far for the definition and categorisation of community sanctions and measures.

 Partners